MarkowskiRafal/MarkowskiRafal/README.md

 ## My coding experience

-I started coding 2 years ago with C++ but I quickly found Java which was much more fun to learn.
-I started coding more intensely about a year ago because I knew it was what I wanted to do for a living.
-And so, getting to know the syntax of java more and more, this language convinced me to itself and so it remained until today, where I write Java programs using the Spring Boot Framework and so more.
+I started coding two and a half years ago with C++ but I quickly found Java which was much more fun to learn.
+I started coding more intensely about a year and a half ago because I knew it was what I wanted to do for a living.
+And so, getting to know the syntax of java more and more, this language convinced me to itself and so it remained until today, which allowed me to find my first job as a Junior Java Developer.
 I believe that systematic learning and determination is the key to success, so I don't stop learning more and more about programming.

 ## Technologies